oluoluoxenfree/oluoluoxenfree.github.io/projects.md

 ## Coding

-[Lorem ____um](http://www.opentagclosetag.com/lorem-blankum/): Generates Lorem Ipsum based on twitter feeds or hashtag searches.
+[Lorem \_\_\_\_um](http://www.opentagclosetag.com/lorem-blankum/): Generates Lorem Ipsum based on twitter feeds or hashtag searches.
 Built with Javascript, JQuery and SCSS.

 ## Community

-I started <a href="https://twitter.com/wildcardjs" target="_blank">wildcardjs</a>, a community for POC, LGBTQ+ people, disabled people and women who code in Javascript.
+- <a href="https://twitter.com/wildcardMeetp" target="_blank">wildcardjs</a> is a community for anyone working in tech to meet other people in tech in a relaxed and friendly environment.
+- [codebop](https://twitter.com/codebop) is a meetup about learning/playing/listening/performing/other things I haven't thought of, and is centered around the intersections between music and tech!
+- [subversion](https://twitter.com/subversionconf) is a meetup about how to have a positive impact in the world with a tech career.